mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     {{ question_by('AlexeiQ') }}

-    In general, it's up to the users and specific context to decide what makes sense to put to the description text.
+    In general, it's up to the users and specific context to decide what makes sense to put into the description text.
 Usually it should provide additional semantic information to those not familiar with the language to help them to pick up the right concept from the code completion menu.

-    The short description in the concept is the original, simple way to provide static description in the code completion menu.
-You can also add your own substitute action in the substitute menu of the concept (editor aspect) to get full control over the code completion menu and to be able to generate the text dynamically based on the context.
+    The short description in the concept is the original, simple way to provide a static description in the code completion menu.
+You can also add your substitute action in the substitute menu of the concept (editor aspect) to get full control over the code completion menu and to be able to generate the text dynamically based on the context.

     ![DataItem SubstituteMenu](DataItem_substituteMenu.png){width="800px"}